 Mandracchio Capital Experience in Croatian Tax Matters

-Mandracchio Capital, founded by Šime Jozipović, is a Croatia-based legal and business advisory firm working with international founders, investors, and expatriates navigating the Croatian and EU regulatory landscape.
+Mandracchio Capital, founded by Prof. Dr. Šime Jozipović, is a Croatia-based legal and business advisory firm supporting international founders, investors, and expatriates navigating Croatia’s regulatory and tax framework.